MKleinSB/pxt-graphs/README.md

 # pxt-graphs

-This library contains extensions and blocks to enable new kinds of graphing on the micro:bit LED matrix display.
+This library contains extensions and blocks to enable new kinds of graphing on the LED matrix display.

 ## Basic usage